mfa1zan/fast-react-pizza-co/README.md

 ### Key Points to Note: 📌
 1. **Instructions to Use the Project:** I’ve included dependencies, running the project, and building it for production.

-This should work perfectly for a beginner project and guide others on how to set up and run the application!!
+This should work perfectly for a beginner project and guide others on how to set up and run the application!